CommitPool/CommitPool-monorepo/README.md

 CommitPool users register commitments with our [smart contract](./commitpool-contract-singleplayer).
 Those commitments include an activity (biking or running), a time period (e.g. 2 days), a distance goal (e.g. 5 miles), and a stake amount (e.g. 5 DAI).

-We use ChainLink to bring their activity distance data on-chain, where our contract checks whether they met their distance goal.
+We use Chainlink to bring their activity distance data on-chain, where our contract checks whether they met their distance goal.
 If so, they get their stake back; but if not, their stake gets slashed.

-The Matic Network's speed and low transaction fees is crucial to create a viable user experience for CommitPool.
+The Matic Network's speed and low transaction fees are crucial to create a viable user experience for CommitPool.
 Higher tx fees would eat significantly into the amounts we expect most users to be staking on their commitments.

-For this hackathon, behind the scenes we're using the LINK token for commitment staking as our test ERC20 token.
-Once we launch on Matic mainnet, we'll use DAI, so our app still labels it DAI.
+For this hackathon, behind the scenes, we're using the LINK token for commitment staking as our test ERC20 token.
+Once we launch on Matic mainnet, we'll use DAI, so our app still labels it "DAI."

 We built a [web app](./CommitPoolApp) for users to create a commitment, track their progress against their goal, and withdraw their stake (if they fulfilled their commitment).
-Since our current focus is on fitness goals, our original goal was to build a mobile app, so we're using React Native with Metro to support a web app with the same code base.
+Since our current focus is on fitness goals, our original vision was to build a mobile app, so we're using React Native with Metro to support a web app with the same code base.

 Our app spins up an in-browser wallet for users using the [TasitSDK](https://github.com/tasitlabs/tasit-sdk).